dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 ## SerialPort for Linux

-.NET Core 3.0 have basic support for <xref:System.IO.Ports.SerialPort?displayProperty=nameWithType> on Linux.
+.NET Core 3.0 provides basic support for <xref:System.IO.Ports.SerialPort?displayProperty=nameWithType> on Linux.

 Previously, .NET Core only supported using `SerialPort` on Windows.